How Does the Quote to Cash Process Work in Telecom?

 invoice.
 Telecom invoices usually include

-recurring and non recurring charges,
+recurring (subscriptions) and non-recurring charges,

-payments and adjustments.
+payments, and adjustments.